 The most common supplements in blended cements are fly ash, silica fume, slag cement and limestone.

 Easily the most widely used supplementary material, fly ash is a byproduct of coal combustion in electric power plants.
 The fly ash is filtered out of exhaust gases as a fine powder.
+Our Lehigh Cement Company brand for a fly ash blended cement is InterCem®, which we produce at our Edmonton, Canada cement plant today.

 Silica fume is also an industrial byproduct.
 It’s an ultrafine powder recovered from the production of silicon metals and alloys in electric-arc furnaces.